-Manchester City are clear favourites at 19/4 in bwin’s Champions League winner odds following a favourable draw for the group stage.
+Holders Real Madrid are 9.0 in bwin’s Champions League winner odds after receiving a favourable group-stage draw in Istanbul.

 The 14-time victors are in Group F alongside RB Leipzig, Shakhtar Donetsk and Celtic, who can be backed at 251.0.